 The 1% is what the listing brokerage will charge, just the same as Select Realty.
 However, you’ll still need to pay a selling agent (the one brings a buyer to the table) another 3%, for a 4% total.
 Use caution – 1% brokerages can also charge ‘brokerage fees’, ‘doc prep fees’, ‘file storage fees’ etc. etc. But NOT at Select Realty.

 Check all the small print!

-First of all, just to clarify, the selling agent is the buyer’s agent.
-The listing agent is selling the home for the seller.
+First of all, just to clarify, the ‘selling agent’ is the buyer’s agent.
+The ‘listing agent’ is selling the home for the seller.
 This similar terminology often gets mixed up.
 But not to worry.
-The real estate commission for a home for sale will ultimately belong to the listing broker.
+The real estate commission for a home for sale will ultimately be paid to the listing broker.
 He/she will pay the selling agent’s broker the selling-side commission split.
 That broker in turn will pay the selling agent’s commission.
 So a 1% commission Realtor is really referring to the 1% that the listing broker will charge for the listing service, but excludes commissions that will be owed to the selling broker.
 We know – it’s confusing! – But we’re here to help, feel free to call or text us for clarification on any of your real estate questions (904)-717-2000.